 Being alone in a foreign place makes you more open to meeting new people.
 I’m actually pretty shy in most situations and am often described as “so awkward, but in a cute way” by my friends (thanks guys).
 Despite that awkwardness, I feel 100% comfortable approaching and being approached by new people while traveling alone.
 The best places I’ve found to meet people are on tours, in the hostel, or on trains/planes/busses.
 Also, never underestimate the friendship-making powers of a good ol’ pub crawl.

 You don’t need to feel guilty about your eating/drinking habits.
 You and your stomach are the only ones who know if you missed a meal (or two) because you got too engrossed in what you were doing and forgot to eat.
 I will say that this habit becomes dangerous if you decide to “go out” in the evening after multiple days of inconsistent and insufficient meals.
-Never a good idea– eat some bread first.
-On the other hand, if you are surviving on french fries and banana bread, no one will ever know that either.
+It is just never a good idea– eat some bread first.
+On the other hand, if you are surviving on french fries and banana bread, no one will ever know.

 For most of us, there are so many things that influence how we live our lives.
 We like what we like and do what we do predominantly based on our social circles.
 Being alone gives you the opportunity to find out exactly who you are and what you enjoy without anything or anyone shaping it.
 Even better– you become exposed to things you never knew you’d like!
 I have never been someone who enjoys watching sports, but while in Melbourne, I watched 3 footy games and actually enjoyed them.
 Who knew that could happen?
 Not me.